 08. Kelly Clarkson

 Kelly Clarkson was nominated for three Grammys and she won the biggest one, Best Pop Vocal Album for Stronger.
-The real reason she makes the countdown is because she sang the shit out of Patti Page‘s “Tennessee Waltz” and Carol King‘s “(You Make Me Feel Like) A Natural Woman.”
+The real reason she makes the countdown is because she sang the shit out of Patti Page‘s “Tennessee Waltz” and Carole King‘s “(You Make Me Feel Like) A Natural Woman.”

 07. The Lumineers